IndraNandagopal/Visualizing-Data-with-Leaflet/README.md

 ## Project Instructions

-This project consists of two parts:
+The project consists of two parts:

 * Part 1: Create the Earthquake Visualization